ccollicutt/harbor-demos/README.md

 **Tanzu Application Catalog**

-This demo also uses the [Tanzu Application Catalog](https://tanzu.vmware.com/application-catalog) Harbor helm chart, which is currently available for use as a demo.
+This demo also uses the [Tanzu Application Catalog](https://tanzu.vmware.com/application-catalog) Harbor helm chart, which is currently available for use as a trial, and there is no need to sign up, we can simply point helm at the trial TAC helm chart repository available to anyone.

 The open source Harbor project also provides a [similar helm chart](https://github.com/goharbor/harbor-helm), but for the purposes of this demo we will pull the helm chart directly from TAC.